 PART B - to be completed by a Church Priest or Minister

 Full name of child

 Church

 Priest or minister

 Address

 Telephone

 From your knowledge, please tick box if it describes the child's circumstances:

-Children who are Pantiand Catholia 4

-Criterion 3 Children who are Baptised Catholic.
-4 Criterion 5 Children with a parent who is a Baptised Catholic.
-5 Criterion 6 Children who regularly attend 6 (or whose parent regularly attends) a Christian church.
-7 Criterion 7 Children who regularly attend (or whose parent regularly attends) a church of another faith tradition.
-8
+Criterion 3 Priority will next be given to children who are Baptised Catholic.
+Criterion 5 Priority will next be given to children with a parent who is a Baptised Catholic.4 Criterion 6 Priority will next be given to children who regularly attend (or whose parent regularly attends) a Christian church.